Biology of Aging:

 Aging in Fast Motion

-The group of Alessandro Cellerino is a cooperation group between the Scuola Normale Superiore di Pisa (in Pisa/Italy) and the FLI – located at Pisa, and associated at the FLI.
+The group of Alessandro Cellerino is associated to the FLI as a cooperation group between the Scuola Normale Superiore di Pisa (in Pisa/Italy) and the FLI – located in Pisa.

 The main interest of Alessandro Cellerino’s group is to use the annual fish Nothobranchius furzeri to study the biology of aging.
-Research activity was performed in the framework of the "Jena Center for Systems Biology of Aging - JenAge".
+Research activity was performed in the framework of the "".
 Within this framework, three main questions were addressed:

 - Which function do so-called microRNAs have for aging?